 I could tell the difference within the first week after my surgery.
 I was able to walk up and down the stairs of our apartment building without doubling over in pain.
 Slowly but surely each day was a little bit better.
-A month afterwards, my fiance and I went for our first run together across the Brooklyn Bridge.
-Two months afterwards, we went on our first vacation where I was not in chronic, constant pain.
+A month afterward, my fiance and I went for our first run together across the Brooklyn Bridge.
+Two months afterward, we went on our first vacation where I was not in chronic, constant pain.

 A year later, my endometriosis no longer defines who I am.
-It doesn't prevent me from working, seeing friends or even exercising.
-Without Dr. Seckin my life would be a lot smaller and less hopeful and for that I am eternally grateful.
+It doesn’t prevent me from working, seeing friends or even exercising.
+Without Dr. Seckin, my life would be a lot smaller and less hopeful and for that, I am eternally grateful.

 Get a Second OpinionOur endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.